briceln/DataScience/README.md

 ## Evaluation

 We can noticed that the model is still overfitting the data after the data augmentation.
 We also can see that the model overfitting the data early in the learning after the data augmentation, without the data augmentation the model start overfitting at the epoch 10 and with the data augmentation the model start overfitting at the epoch 4.
 We can conclude that using data augmentation is not useful for this case.
-Maybe by using data augmentation, we remove some useful characteristics from the data that the models need to
+Maybe by using data augmentation, we remove some useful characteristics from the data that the models need to predicts the right category.

 ## 3.3 Presentations